 Support for St John's has been our main project for several years, starting in 2015, when we pledged £3,600 per year.
-We have been helping to pay the salaries of Theology teachers and the amount of our support has now risen to £18,000 per year.
+We have been helping to pay the salaries of Theology teachers and some other running costs of the college.
+The amount of our support has now risen to £18,000 per year.

 More details about the college may be found on its website: https://stjohnscollegewau.org